Jesus said, “If you have not been trustworthy in the handling worldly wealth, who will trust you with true riches? (Luke 16:11).

 3. God’s joy.
 God has promised us his joy when we are in His presence.
 Psalm16:11 states, “In your presence is the fullness of joy” (NKJV).

 At first, it may be difficult to believe that faithful stewardship (or the lack thereof) with money would affect one’s relationship with God and one’s peace and joy.
-However, in Matthew 6:24, Jesus made it clear that money can be a serious competitor with our relationship with God: “No one can serve two masters.
+However, in Matthew 6:24, Jesus made it clear that money can be a serious competitor in our relationship with God: “No one can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money.”

 Let me give you one common example of how our relationship with money affects our relationship with God.